Resume for Carpenter

 6. Certifications and Training

-If you’ve completed any particular training program or received certifications directly related to carpentry, you should list the details at the bottom of this list.
-This shows your dedication to professional growth and continuing education within the field.
+If you’ve completed any specific training programs or have obtained any certifications that directly relate to carpentry, include them at the bottom of this list.
+This shows your dedication towards professional development and continuous learning within the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction regarding safety guidelines for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on safety procedures for construction.

 | Section | Content |